segmentrouting/srv6-labs/x-dev/xrd-compose/README.md

+#### SRv6-labs/3-srv6-dc-case-studies/xrdcompose  "Use-Case 1 BGP Only DC & Singel AS DC"
+#### 3 config flavors all use the same topology
+* config-v6-vDC   (vanilla DC)      "Host Networking" 	   YouTube Video 1 of 9
+* config-v6-vCore (vanilla Core)    "Migration"     	   YouTube Video 2 of 9
+* config-v6-only  (end-end-SRv6)    "SRv6 uSID End to End"  YouTube Video 3 of 9

 ## Launch an XRd topology on baremetal, Ubuntu VM, or AWS instance
 ### This doc is based on Ubuntu 20.04